HanziHero: a WaniKani alternative for Chinese

 Both use a spaced repetition system

-The hardest part about learning hanzi or kanji is not the actual learning part, but rather remembering what was learned as long as possible.
-We often immediately forget what was just learned.
-So both WaniKani and HanziHero have a built in spaced repetition system to assist in ensuring you remember what was learned.
+The hardest part about learning hanzi or kanji is not the actual learning part, but rather remembering what was learned.
+To ensure you continue to remember what you learn, it is essential to review on a regular basis.
+To this end, both WaniKani and HanziHero have a built in spaced repetition system to help you regularly review all that you learn.

 Both of our SRS systems will take into account which items you get correct, and which you get wrong, and adjust accordingly.
 So we will not quiz you often on things you clearly know because you get them correct, but will continue to quiz you on items you get wrong as it shows you know those items comparatively less.